Report Writing Course

-Whenever you write an especially good letter, email, memo, or other document, if there’s the slightest chance you’ll be writing a similar document in the future, save it as a template for future use.
+Whenever you write an especially good letter, email, memo, or another document, if there’s the slightest chance you’ll be writing a similar document in the future, save it as a template for future use.
 Since rushing through writing is one of the main causes of typos and other errors, saving time by using a pre-written document can save you the embarrassment of such errors.
-Just make sure to remove any specific information – names, companies, etc. – before re-using it – you don’t want to send a letter to Mr. Sharif that is addressed to Mrs. O’Toole!
+Just make sure to remove any specific information – names, companies, etc. – before re-using it – you don’t want to send a letter to Mr Sharif that is addressed to Mrs O’Toole!

 - Be professional, not necessarily formal.

 There’s a tendency to think of all business communication as formal, which isn’t necessary or even very productive.
 Formal language is fine for legal documents and job applications, but like jargon often becomes invisible, obscuring rather than revealing its meaning.
 At the same time, remember that informal shouldn’t mean unprofessional – keep the personal comments, off-colour jokes, and snarky gossip out of your business communications.
 Remember that many businesses (possibly yours) are required by law to keep copies of all correspondence – don’t email, mail, or circulate anything that you wouldn’t feel comfortable having read into the record in a public trial.